mycognosist/ctf-walkthroughs/tutorial-rust-python-lib.md

 cargo build --release
 {% endhighlight %}

-The default behaviour of cpython is to use whichever Python3.x interpreter is set in PATH at compile time.
+_Note: The default behaviour of cpython is to use whichever Python3.x interpreter is set in PATH at compile time._

 **7. Copy the library**